abdalla-samir/Web-Vulnerabilities-Reports/IDOR/report_one/report_one.md

 3. Copy the `API Key` and submit the value.

 ## Explanation
-- This vulnerability is a type of `Broken Access Control` which can gain horizontal/vertical previledge escalation.
+- This vulnerability is a type of `Broken Access Control` which can lead to horizontal/vertical privilege escalation.
-- After sign in, in the `my-account` pagel, we will notice that there is `id` parameter in the URL.
+- After signing in, in the `my-account` pagel, we will notice that there is `id` parameter in the URL.
-- The value of the `id` parameter is the name of the user.
+- The value of the id parameter represents the username.
-- So when changing the value of the `id` parameter, we can access to other users.
+- By changing the value of the id parameter, we can gain access to other users' accounts.
-- In this lab, we could gain access to `carlos` data and gain his `API Key`.
+- In this lab, we were able to access Carlos's data and retrieve his API key.

 ## Recommendation
 - Do not rely on user input alone to determine access rights.